pySTEPS/pysteps/doc/source/developer_guide/importers_plugins.rst

 Let's suppose that we want to add two new importers to pysteps for reading the radar composites from the "Awesome Bureau of Composites", kindly abbreviated as "abc".
 The composites provided by this institution are available in two different
 formats: Netcdf and Grib2.
-The details of each format is not important for the rest of this description.
+The details of each format are not important for the rest of this description.
 Just remember the names of the two formats.

 Without further ado, let's create a python package  (a.k.a. the plugin) implementing the